-- Watch the cabin crew – You can see by the body language of the cabin crew and how calm they are during turbulence which is always reassuring.
+- Watch the cabin crew – You can read the body language of the cabin crew and how calm they are during turbulence, which is always reassuring.

-- Watch a movie – I find watching a movie keeps me busy and keeps my mind from worrying about the flight.
+- Watch a movie – I find watching a movie keeps me busy and my mind distracted from worry about the flight.

 - Try not to overthink everything – This is my biggest problem!
 It’s really hard not picking apart every noise, bump or movement that occurs.
 It’s really best to try and let it go!

 - Take advantage of the alcohol on full-service flights – Do what you have to do to get through the flight!
 Ha!

 - Let the cabin crew know you are scared – I have had a few crew notice I was scared and they took the time to reassure me!
 They are great at doing this and who better to reassure you than an expert flyer.

 - Speak with your GP before flying – Your GP might want to prescribe you something to relax before the flight.
 I have no experience with this and haven’t needed to take anything before, but I have family that do this each time they fly and it calms them for the flight.

 - Talk to people around you – We’ve met so many friendly travellers on board our flights!
 Again, this keeps you busy while allowing you to make new friends at the same time.

 - Sit near the wings or in the middle of the plane – This is my favourite spot to sit!
 I feel less movement here and find it “less bumpy”.
 Your view is also obstructed since you’re over the wings.